MISP/misp-opendata/blogpost.md

 ## Future improvements

 List of non-exhaustive possible improvements for the implementation of the Open data feature:
-- Make it available for other Open data portals (the support of european national portals are currently being tested, such as the French one).
+- Make it available for more Open data portals.
 Status of the currently supported portals available [here](https://github.com/MISP/misp-opendata/blob/main/portals_support.md).
 - Allow users to upload data collections in the different supported data portals (and deal with the content size limit).
 - Enhancement of the parameters handling to support multiple datasets/resources creation in one MISP restSearch query.